slacy/openmusictheory.github.io/scales2.md

 The *diatonic collection* is any transposition of the 7 white keys on the piano.
 Refer to these collections by the number of sharps and flats they contain: the “0-sharp” collection, the “1-sharp” collection, and so on.
 The “2-flat” collection, for example, contains the pitch classes {F, G, A, B-flat, C, D, E-flat}.

 When these collections gain a tonic note, they morph into scales, which by tradition we name according to the “modal” system established in centuries ago.
-Seven unique scales can be formed from a single diatonic collection by taking each note of the collection and treating it as a tonic.
-Imagine the “0-sharp collection” which contains {C, D, E, F, G, A, B}: Ionian treats C as tonic, Dorian treats D as tonic, Phrygian treats E as tonic, Lydian treats F as tonic, Mixolydian treats G as tonic, Aeolian treats A as tonic, and Locrian treats B as tonic.
+One way to look at these "modes" is to think of the seven white keys of the piano {C, D, E, F, A, B}.
+These notes, when starting on different pitches, create the different modal scales.
+By taking each note of the seven-white-key collection, and treating it as as the tonic, all seven modal scales can be played.
+Ionian treats C as tonic, Dorian treats D as tonic, Phrygian treats E as tonic, Lydian treats F as tonic, Mixolydian treats G as tonic, Aeolian treats A as tonic, and Locrian treats B as tonic.

 ##Pentatonic Collection##